ULHPC/ulhpc-docs/docs/software/molecular-dynamics/namd.md

 Our tutorials show you how to use NAMD and VMD for biomolecular modeling.

 ## Available versions of NAMD in ULHPC
-To check available versions of NAMD at UL-HPC type `module spider namd`.
+To check available versions of NAMD at ULHPC type `module spider namd`.
-Below it shows list of available versions of NAMD in UL-HPC.
+Below it shows list of available versions of NAMD in ULHPC.
 ```bash
 chem/NAMD/2.12-intel-2017a-mpi
 chem/NAMD/2.12-intel-2018a-mpi